Parabolic quasi-contact cone structures with an infinitesimal symmetry: Introduction

 Lastly, we provide an inverse to this construction, referred to quasi-contactification, and therefore, establish a one-to-one correspondence between pseudo-conformal structure with an infinitesimal symmetry and variational orthopath geometries for which a fundamental cubic invariant vanishes.
 We interpret the fundamental cubic invariant as the trace-free part of the \emph{Cartan torsion} for the divergence equivalence class of generalized (pseudo-)Finsler structures which is canonically associated to a variational orthopath geometry.

-Figure 1 is a visual attempt to demonstrate the main steps discussed above.
-Note that the leaf space of $\xi$ can be identified with any hypersurface that is transversal to the trajectories of $\xi.$ As a result, the induced variational orthopath geometry is defined on all transversal hypersurfaces.
+Figure \ref{fig:conformal} is a visual attempt to demonstrate the main steps discussed above.
+Note that the leaf space of $\xi$ can be identified with any hypersurface that is transverse to the trajectories of $\xi.$ As a result, the induced variational orthopath geometry is defined on all transverse hypersurfaces.

 The class of geometric structures for which the main steps discussed above can be carried out are referred to as \emph{parabolic quasi-contact cone structures}.
 As will be discussed, they share characteristic features of pseudo-Riemannian conformal structures, which allows us to give a universal treatment of the symmetry reduction and quasi-contactification construction outlined above in the case of conformal structures.

-The structures constitute examples of (smooth) \emph{cone structures} \cite{Hwang-Survey, HN-cone}, and they have the property that the total space of the bundle of projectivized cones is equipped with a quasi-contact structure, i.e. an analogue of a contact structure on an even-dimensional manifold.
-Another common feature is that they are equivalent to particular types of \emph{parabolic geometries}.
-These are Cartan geometries modeled on homogeneous spaces of the form $G/P$, where $G$ is a semisimple Lie group and $P\subset G$ a parabolic subgroup.
+Recall that a (smooth) \emph{cone structure} on a manifold $M$ is (locally) a sub-bundle $\cC\subset\PP TM$ whose fibers, $\cC_x\subset \PP T_xM,$ are connected and smooth projective submanifolds of the same dimension e.g. see \cite{Hwang-Survey, HN-cone}.
+A cone structure is called \emph{quasi-contact} if the bundle of projectivized cones, $\cC\to M,$ has a natural \emph{quasi-contact structure}, i.e. a maximally non-integrable hyperplane distribution on an even-dimensional manifold, also known as an \emph{even-contact structure}.
+The class of \emph{parabolic quasi-contact cone structures} is defined, in Definition \ref{def-parabolicquasicontact}, as those quasi-contact cone structures that correspond to a regular and normal \emph{parabolic geometry}, i.e. Cartan geometries modeled on homogeneous spaces of the form $G/P$, where $G$ is a semisimple Lie group and $P\subset G$ a parabolic subgroup.
 The Cartan geometric description will be essential for the curvature analysis leading to the main results in \ref{sec:curvatuer-analysis}.